 Those are the very reasons why the Ford Fiesta ST was not given much of a bleeping damn.
 There is no touchscreen, no rev counter sweeping mechanism and no speed projecting device.
 What really repels these people is that manual gearbox.
 I do admit I’ve got my share of fear for manuals for not being the best driver among my peers let alone in the neighbourhood that’s why DT is much needed around here.

 To make matters worse, I’ve made a fool of myself in an R56 Mini John Cooper Works in the past so shifting gears myself is a frightful thing to me, after North Korea.

 " It is a happy place, the ultra-hugging Recaros..the driver one that is "

 After eight long years I was finally brave enough to give the stick another go and man, was I glad to be in an ST. I cannot deny I was in a state of shock but the little Ford took off with little effort, that is all it takes.

-To my surprise, it was rewarding at the same time encouraging at the same time.
+To my surprise, it was both rewarding and encouraging at the same time.
 Above all, a jam did not stir up in the midst of all this magnificence.
 Having all the nonsense together with non-essentials left at the shelves in return for a manual shifter makes this Fiesta the best car I have driven in years.
 Or was it the Carrera?